dev-ext/gulp-HTML-bolierplate/readme.md

  1. Run `gulp clean` for clean project dir
  2. Run `gulp build --production`.
 This will generate production version into 'dist' folder with optimized version.
  3. After gulp build complete `gulp htmlCopy` .
 This will copy html without optimized.
+ 4. After build `gulp live-serve` This will serve build version.